• Skip to main content

 Sign indicating the distance left to backpack to our destination.

 I enjoy seeing these signs along the way while hiking, and especially while backpacking.
-It’s always encouraging to see how much further you need to backpack to arrive to the campground.
-My mom and I each put on our Samsung health tracker to get a rough idea of how far we were hiking.
+It’s always encouraging to see how much further you need to backpack to arrive at the campground.
+My mom and I each put on our Samsung health trackers to get a rough idea of how far we were hiking.

-At Maligne Pass Junction we had 1.2 km left to reach the first campground called Poboktan Campground.
-We stopped at Poboktan Campground for a pee break and a rest while taking off our packs and sitting down at a picnic table.
+At Maligne Pass Junction, we had 1.2 km left to reach the first campground, called Poboktan Campground.
+We stopped at Poboktan Campground for a break to use the facilities and rest, taking off our packs and sitting down at a picnic table.
 After the unexpected forty-five-minute section of fallen trees, we were way too hungry to wait to have lunch at the campground; we had eaten lunch earlier.
 It was a nice break to sit down and take off our packs.
 Poboktan Campground is in a pretty location along the rushing Poboktan Creek.
-The distance to Waterfalls Campground was another 5.7 kilometres to our final destination that day.
+The distance to Waterfalls Campground was another 5.7 kilometres to our final destination.

 Water Flowing Down Trail

 Tip: Being prepared for the unexpected is always a good idea.
-On this trail, that seemed to be the best motto since the conditions constantly changed.
+On this trail, that seemed to be the best motto since the conditions were constantly changing.

 Gore-Tex Boots

 Tip: If you can prevent your feet from getting wet, you’ll be a much happier backpacker.
 When the weather isn’t the warmest or there’s a lot of moisture in the air, it can be hard to dry socks.
-If wet socks can be prevented, hiking will be more pleasant for the entire trip.
+If wet socks can be prevented, hiking will be more pleasant.

 Backpacking Poboktan Trail Successfully with Snow

-Tip: Take turns breaking trail not to cause one person’s exhaustion.
+Tip: Take turns breaking trail to avoid causing one person’s exhaustion.
 Following the leader requires less energy once the footprints have been established.

-It’s important to wear gaiters to prevent the snow from entering your boots at your ankles, especially when the snow is deep.
-Gaiters will protect your feet from mud as well as water, up to a certain extent.
-It’s one thing to have to dry quick-dry pants but to dry boots and socks is a much longer process.
+It’s essential to wear gaiters to prevent the snow from entering your boots at your ankles, especially when the snow is deep.
+Gaiters will help protect your feet from mud and water.
+It’s easy to dry quick-dry pants, but drying boots and socks is a much longer process.

 Crossing a Creek with Large Volumes of Water